rockboom/promise-aplus/README.md

-# promise-aplus
+# Promise/A+
-This is a repo implements promise/A+ specification.
+This is a repository implements promise/A+ specification.